About EGSH

 Step 6 — Receive the Real Estate Valuation e-Certificate via email.

 Not all property types or application circumstances can be processed digitally.
-For complex cases — including hotel buildings, agricultural land, or situations requiring additional documentation — submitting through an authorised Trustee Centre such as EGSH ensures that document completeness is verified at the point of intake, reducing the risk of processing delays.
+For complex cases — including hotel buildings, agricultural land, or situations requiring additional documentation — submitting through an authorised trustee centre ensures that document completeness is verified at the point of intake, reducing the risk of processing delays.

 Documents Required for Property Valuation in Dubai